CFD Training Course by ANSYS Fluent Software Simulation for Beginners

-In this session, we will mainly talk about the theories behind fluid problems and different approaches for solving them.
-Then we will solve a 2D Poiseuille flow theoretically and using the Navier-Stokes equations, afterward, the same problem is simulated inside Fluent software and the acquired results are compared with the theoretical correlations.
+In this session, we will mainly talk about the theories behind fluid problems and different approaches to solving them.
+Then we will solve a 2D Poiseuille flow theoretically and using the Navier-Stokes equations.
+Afterward, the same problem is simulated inside Fluent software and the acquired results are compared with the theoretical correlations.
 (ANSYS Fluent)

-In the 2nd session, we will solve the same previous problem in the 1st session, however with a difference that this time we will take heat transfer into account and we also use the axisymmetric assumption meaning that we will solve a 3D problem but in 2D domain using the cylindrical coordinates.
-Finally, we will extract different results such as the Nusselt number value and so on.
+In the 2nd session, we will solve the same previous problem in the 1st session.
+However, the difference is that this time we will take heat transfer into account and also use the axisymmetric assumption meaning that we will solve a 3D problem but in 2D domain using the cylindrical coordinates.
+Finally, we will extract different results, such as the Nusselt number value and so on.
 (ANSYS Fluent)

-In this video, we will explain how to import a NACA 0015 airfoil into the design modeler software, how to perform structured mesh over it, how to define Fluent software settings and finally the last but not least, how to extract diagrams and values for forces like DRAG, LIFT and their coefficient.
+In this video, we will explain how to import a NACA 0015 airfoil into the design modeler software, how to perform structured mesh over it, how to define Fluent software settings, and finally, last but not least, how to extract diagrams and values for forces like DRAG, LIFT and their coefficient.
 (ANSYS Fluent)

 Now in this session, we will teach you how to simulate compressible flows over an airfoil or any other object you have in mind.
-We will build a 3D model of NACA 0012 airfoil and put it inside a domain where the flow enters with a Mach number equal to 0.7.
-Also, we will define an angle of attack for our airfoil and calculate the parameters like drag, lift forces and their coefficients and compare them with the simulation results published by NASA.
+We will build a 3D model of the NACA 0012 airfoil and put it inside a domain where the flow enters with a Mach number equal to 0.7.
+Also, we will define an angle of attack for our airfoil and calculate the parameters like a drag, lift forces, and their coefficients, and compare them with the simulation results published by NASA.
 (ANSYS Fluent)